 Valuation methods excluded are valuation at cost or amortized cost and models where value is determined at the lower of the carrying amount and fair value less costs to sell.

 Liabilities listed below, for which a valuation different from IFRS measurement is required:

-- ✓ Technical liabilities; - Contingent liabilities not applicable for Athora Belgium;
+- Technical liabilities. - Contingent liabilities not applicable for Athora Belgium. - ✓ Financial liabilities not applicable for Athora Belgium. - Deferred taxes.